-Our investments in marketable securities are valued using Level 1 inputs as the securities are publicly traded on major stock exchanges.
+Our investments in marketable securities were valued using Level 1 inputs as the securities are publicly traded on major stock exchanges.

 Real estate fund investments accounted for under the fair value option are stated at the fair value of our ownership in the fund.
 The fair value is recorded based upon changes in the NAV of the limited partnership as determined from the financial statements of the real estate fund.
-During the years ended December 31, 2023 and 2022, we recorded an unrealized loss and unrealized gain in fair value classified within the Level 3 category of \$3,151 and \$6,734, respectively, which related to our investments in the NYC Retail Portfolio (as defined below) and the Single-Family Rental Portfolio I (see Note 4-Unconsolidated Real Estate Affiliates and Fund Investments).
-During the year ended December 31, 2023, we recorded an impairment charge in our unconsolidated investment in Pioneer Tower within the Level 3 category of \$18,904 utilizing a capitalization rate of 7.0% and a discount rate of 8.25% to reflect our investment at its estimated fair value.
+During the years ended December 31, 2024 and 2023, we recorded a net unrealized loss in fair value classified within the Level 3 category of \$877 and \$3,151, respectively, which related to our investments in the NYC Retail Portfolio (as defined below) and the Single-Family Rental Portfolio I (see Note 4-Unconsolidated Real Estate Affiliates and Fund Investments).

+During the year ended December 31, 2024, we recorded an impairment charge in our unconsolidated investment in Pioneer Tower within the Level 3 category of \$21,100 utilizing a capitalization rate of 7.5% and a discount rate of 10% to reflect our investment at its estimated fair value and during the year ended December 31, 2023, we recorded an impairment charge of \$18,904 utilizing a capitalization rate of 7.0% and a discount rate of 8.25% to reflect our investment at its estimated fair value.